The infrastructure behind the system. Updates to PeopleSoft can change features such as the menu.

 An individual formally accepted by the Admissions Office as a matriculated student who has previously attended an institution of higher education following high school graduation.

-A online resource that provides information on all academic programs, courses, and academic policies and procedures at UB.
-It can be found at http://undergrad-catalog.buffalo.edu.
+The Undergraduate Degree & Course Catalog provides information on all academic programs, courses and academic policies and procedures at UB.

 Satisfactory/Unsatisfactory (S/U) is a student-designated option, with “S” indicating credit and “U” indicating no credit.

 Variable Credit Hours is a student option with the instructor’s permission.
 Courses identified as variable may be taken for a range of credit hours.
 After the registration period ends, students may not change the credit hours registered for these courses.

 When a class is full, but a department has designated it to allow Wait List, the student has the option during registration to Wait List the class.
 Students are given a position on the Wait List, and if a seat opens in the class, eligible students are moved from the wait list in that order.